Developing Proof of Concept - PoC for IoT Implementations

-- A. A minimum viable product is designed for the Beta customer testing, with an objective to test the feasibility of the IoT project design.
+A Minimum Viable Product (MVP) is designed for Beta customer testing, with an objective to test the feasibility of the IoT project design.

-The MVP design is meant for market release to the intended end-users, but by using minimum number of resources and with only mission critical functionalities.
-Idea is to learn from the feedback of a sample target audience, validate, and scale-up!
+The MVP design is meant for market release to the intended end-users, but by using minimum number of resources and with only mission-critical functionalities.
+The idea is to learn from the feedback of a sample target audience, validate, and scale-up!

-For example, you want to check overall oil loss occurring in a fuel delivery system of your Petroleum plant, as part of your IoT solution.
+For example, you want to check overall oil loss occurring in a fuel delivery system of your Petroleum plant, as part of an IoT solution.

-The results to be demonstrated at the PoC stage are as close to the final IoT implementation goals, a possible.
+The results to be demonstrated at the Proof of Concept PoC stage are as close to the final IoT implementation goals, a possible.

-A PoC development uses a minimum of resources that cost about 10-15% of the actual IoT development costs.
-And as already mentioned, most of the components in our PoC development are so selected that they can be reused.
+Proof of Concept - PoC development uses minimum resources that cost about 10-15% of the actual IoT development costs.
+And as already mentioned, most of the components in our PoC development are selected so that they can be reused.

 Coming to the second part of the question, if the results are not in line with your expectations, our team will sync-up with you for root cause analysis and find alternative solutions.
 This also gives you a chance to identify any error in the objective or an error in the IoT design.

-- A. Typically, a team developing PoCs for IoT projects should have the following skillsets:
+Our team developing PoC for IoT projects have the following skillsets: